Ron-Chang/Log-Stacker/README.md

 # Log Stacker
-> A colourful and less settings logger, based on built-in package `logging`.
+> A colourful and less settings logger, based on the built-in package `logging`.

 ## Versions
 |#|      date|version|